danfuzz/samizdat/doc/library-guide/core.Peg/PegMain.md

 -------------------

-An instance of this class is a rule which provides a fresh (empty) parsed item scope for another rule.
+An instance of this class is a rule which provides a fresh (empty) parsed item context for another rule.
+That is, the sub-rule, when called, always gets `[]` for the `items` argument.
 The direct evaluation result of a parser expression (`{: ... :}`) is always an instance of this class.

 <br><br>